 Dolman Law Group has the substantial financial resources and experience to handle the most significant and complicated catastrophic injury cases.
 We have successfully handled lawsuits against corporate giants like Target, Walt Disney World, Walmart, Bloomin Brands (owner of Outback Steakhouse and Bonefish Grill), Publix, and practically every auto insurance company.

 We have experience handling many types of spinal cord injury cases and lawsuits.
 These are injuries and cases that not every law firm has experience handling.
-For a free case evaluation and consultation, call us today at 833-55-Crash.
+For a free case evaluation and consultation, call us today.